 G joined Watsi on May 5th, 2015.
-Eight months ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-G's most recent donation traveled 8,500 miles to support Prince, a 5-year-old from Kenya, to fund surgery so he can walk and study again soon.
+One year ago, G joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+G's most recent donation traveled 1,900 miles to support Francklin, a father of two from Haiti, to fund overseas transportation and preparations for heart surgery.

 G has funded healthcare for 71 patients in 13 countries.